'American Horror Story: Cult' Releases Trailer-Teaser This Weekend [Video]

 — Keith (@geekminimalist) August 3, 2017

-Nevertheless, Season 7 of American Horror Story has plenty of material to work with, considering American pop culture is filled with cult activity, which includes the Charles Manson cult, the Jim Jones cult, David Koresh… and the list goes on and on.
-Cults are something that are uniquely American due to their ability to practice their religion freely in the world’s oldest democracy.
+Nevertheless, Season 7 of American Horror Story has plenty of material to work with, considering American pop culture is filled with cult activity, which includes the Charles Manson cult, the Jim Jones cult, and David Koresh among others.
+Cults are something that are uniquely American due to their ability to practice their religion freely in one of the world’s oldest democracy.

 What can be most frightening about American Horror Story: Cult is the fact that many of the details that might be featured on Season 7 of the show could in fact come true, and might even be based on real events that have been fictionalized for the purposes of originality on the show.